Films for international festivals

 Many Finnish films seeking international markets have signed a contract with an international sales company or agency.
 Today, there are also sales companies specialising in short films, both in Finland and internationally.

-The International Department cooperates with sales companies and production companies in the implementation of festival strategies.
-Operating principals are always agreed upon case-by-case.
+The International Department cooperates with sales companies and production companies in drafting and implementing the festival strategy.
+How we operate is always agreed upon case-by-case.

 It is always worthwhile communicating to your sales company the services and support we provide.
 With the help of our project support, you can, for example, purchase market screenings and produce marketing materials.